Core Architecture & Lease Taxonomy

 Lease economics rarely follow a flat trajectory.
 Commercial agreements embed complex escalation mechanisms: fixed percentage increases, CPI-indexed adjustments, step-up schedules, and market resets.
 Hardcoding these formulas creates brittle systems.
 Instead, financial logic must be parameterized and evaluated dynamically against the canonical data model.

-Implementing Escalation Formula Mapping requires separating the formula definition from the execution engine.
-By storing escalation rules as structured metadata rather than procedural code, property managers can audit calculations, and developers can swap out evaluation backends without rewriting business logic.
+Implementing escalation formula mapping requires separating the formula definition from the execution engine.
+By storing escalation rules as structured metadata rather than procedural code, property managers can audit calculations, and developers can swap evaluation backends without rewriting business logic.
+The CPI-indexed adjustment, for example, is just the base rent scaled by the ratio of the current index to the base-year index:

 from dataclasses import dataclass